 For students with a passion in trade or pathways other than University, assistance is given to them to enter into their chosen field at the time that best suits that unique student.

 Many students choose this path with a drive to enter a specified career and education and the transition from school to TAFE is supported.

 Enrolments

-To enrol, please contact our Enrolments Officer.
+To enrol, please complete an application form and return to our Enrolments Officer.